Learn to Play the Guitar in 10 Hours – No Musical Talent Required

 A little faster, perhaps after a week or so of jamming out….

-Ok, I did my 10 hours and I Can Play John Dever’s entire catalog.
-My roommates are going to kill me.
-What’s next?
+Ok, I did my 10 hours and I can Play John Denver's entire catalog.
+My roommates/family members are going to kill me.
+What's next?

 1. Search popular tablature sites for your favorite songs.
 Google “your song name + tab.”
 Tablature is basically easy notations of how to play chords and songs.